-Before the prospectus is submitted to the Graduate Coordinator for circulation to the Graduate Program Committee, it must be defended in a meeting between the student and the members of her/his thesis committee.
-All members of the M.A. thesis committee must approve the thesis prospectus before it can be circulated to members of the Graduate Program Committee.
-Their approval is confirmed by their signatures on the Notification of Approved Thesis Topic form.
-It is the student's responsibility to ensure that their thesis committee members approve the prospectus before submitting it to the Graduate Program Coordinator for circulation to the GPC.
+Before the prospectus is submitted to the Graduate Coordinator for circulation to the Graduate Program Committee, it must be "defended" in a meeting between the student and the members of their dissertation committee.
+All members of the doctoral dissertation committee (including the outside discipline member) must approve the dissertation prospectus by signing the Approval of Prospectus Form before it can be circulated to members of the Graduate Program Committee.
+Dissertation committee members must indicate their approval by signing the appropriate form (obtained from the Graduate Program Coordinator or the Graduate Secretary).
+No prospectus can be circulated without all the required signatures.

-To ensure timely approval of the thesis prospectus, the student is advised to submit it no later than week 13 of the semester.
-They are also advised to provide their advisor and committee members with adequate time to read and critique the prospectus.
-Sample prospectuses to use as guides are available from the Graduate Secretary.
+To ensure timely approval of the doctoral dissertation prospectus, the candidate is advised to submit it to their doctoral dissertation committee members as early in the semester as possible.
+The candidate is also counseled to provide advisors and committee members with adequate time to read and critique the prospectus.
+Again, the burden of timeliness rests solely with the student.